liyanlinalice/liyanlinalice.github.io/index.md

 At UC Davis, I have taken coursework in math, statistics, computer programing and economics.
 These include classes such as Numerical Analysis, Time Series Analysis, Regression Analysis, Mathematical Finance, and Machine Learning algorithms.
 I primarily write code in R. I have also had programing experience in Matlab, C, SQL, SAS, and C++.
 I am currently learning how to conduct data analysis in Python.

-I want to be a data analyst or data scientist after graduation.
+My goal is to become a data analyst or data scientist after graduation.
 Below you will find some of the data analysis projects I have done in and outside of classes in the past, as well as my current project.

 -   [Compute Day of the Week for Any Given Date](md_Week)
 -   [Image Process](CatImage/md_cat)